vpsfreecz/haveapi-fs/README.md

-The root directory contains a list of top-level resources in the API represented by directories. `help.{html,man,md,txt}` files are to be found in every directory in this filesystem and contains information about the current directory.
+The root directory contains a list of top-level resources in the API represented by directories. `help.{html,man,md,txt}` files are to be found in every directory in this filesystem and contain information about the current directory.

     $ cd /mnt/api.vpsfree.cz